rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-5/Exercise-5.md

 # Congratulations ...

-You have now completed the OpenShift Pipelines Workshop
+You have now completed the OpenShift Pipelines Workshop!